baato/baato-js-geocoder/README.md

 # Baato JS Geocoder

-JS Plugin to Geocode search query with autocompetion feature.
+A JS Plugin to Geocode search query with autocompetion feature.
 Also provides searchbox UI.

 # Usage